 Instructions

-- Turn the heat down to medium, add the chopped onion, garlic, ginger and chilli and fry for around 5 minutes until soft1 onion, 4 cloves garlic, 3 cm ginger, 1 red chilli
+- Turn the heat down to medium, add the chopped onion, garlic, ginger and chilli and fry for around 5 minutes until soft.1 onion, 4 cloves garlic, 3 cm ginger, 1 red chilli

-- Add the coconut milk, tinned tomatoes, diced and skinned fish and green beans and simmer for 10 minutes, stirring occasionally400 ml coconut milk, 400 g chopped tomatoes, 750 g white fish fillets, 300 g green beans
+- Add the coconut milk, tinned tomatoes, diced mango, and green beans then stir together.400 ml coconut milk, 400 g chopped tomatoes, 300 g green beans, 1 mango

 Notes